Inflation affects everything from mortgages to the cost of our shopping and the price of train tickets.

 The way it affects a household's finances depends on its individual circumstances.

 It can benefit borrowers.
 For example, anyone with a fixed-rate mortgage benefits from inflation, as it effectively reduces their debt.

 Governments might also benefit as high inflation eats away at the value of their debts.

-For savers - including those planning for retirement - inflation cuts how far their money will go in the future.
+However, for savers - including those planning for retirement - inflation cuts how far their money will go in the future.